-This course is designed to provide the criminal justice student and law enforcement practitioner with the fundamental information to compare and contrast the various aspects of the field of criminal investigation.
+This course is designed to provide the criminal justice student and law enforcement practitioner with the fundamental information for a general overview of the field of criminal investigation.
 Information will be provided covering, but not limited to, criminal investigation equipment, investigative techniques, specific types of investigations/offenses, case preparations, courtroom testimony, and interviewing/interrogation techniques.
 This course is required of all Collegiate Officer Program (COP) students.
+This course is only offered in the fall semester.